annantjain/Federated-Learning-with-non_IID-dataset/Readme.md

 #### Experiment 12: Final New Algorithm with a Newly Developed Loss Function
 - **Code File**: `FedPer_modified.ipynb`
 - **Description**: Introduction of a newly developed loss function to enhance model performance in federated learning.

+### Interactive User Interface
+- **Code File**: `UI.ipynb`

+In this experiment, we have used the `gradio` library to create an interactive user interface that evaluates the performance of 5 trained and saved client models.
+The interface accepts an input batch of images, which are named in the format `label_index.jpg`.
+The actual label of each image is extracted from the name before the underscore (`_`).

+For example, if an input image is named `cat_1.jpg`, the label "cat" is extracted from the filename before the underscore.

+For each client model, the predicted labels are compared against the true labels.
+The output of the UI displays the percentage of correctly labeled images by each client model.
+Additionally, the interface provides an analysis showing which images were labeled correctly and which ones were predicted incorrectly.

+This interface allows easy evaluation and comparison of client models' performance on the provided dataset.